MartinPaulo/ResBazResOS/Lessons/Lesson_1.md

 And all of this is backed by a research facing organization that is not driven by profit.

-But before you go rushing to the Research Cloud, there are some important gotchas that you have to understand.
-The cloud environment is a not quite the same as dedicated computer on your desktop!
+But before you go rushing to the Research Cloud, you have to understand that the cloud is a not quite the same as dedicated computer on your desktop!

-What I hope to do is to give you enough information to get your own machines up and running on the Research Cloud, and where to go to learn the gotcha’s.
+What we are going to do today is to give you enough information to get your own machines up and running on the Research Cloud, and importanly, where to go to learn the gotcha’s.

 ## Security Groups

 One of the things you needed to do in launching your free PC was to select a security group called 'http'.

-Let's see if I can explain this in a bit more detail.
+Let's see if I can explain this step in a bit more detail.

+A security group is a set of rules used to create a firewall for your computer in the cloud.

+-- *Slide* --

+## What's a firewall?

+1. A wall used to prevent the spread of fire
+1. An attractive wall made from fire
+1. Something that blocks or allows network traffic
+1. What's built on top of an ice foundation

+-- *Slide End* --

+**Answer A and C**

-Network messages destined for a computer are broken up into packets.
+How firewalls work is that network messages destined for a computer are broken up into packets.
 Once a packet reaches a computer how does the computer know which application the packet is intended for?

 Well, the operating system allocates a different number to each running application.
 Then all network packets that carry that number are sent to that application.
 This number is called a port number.

-A security group is a firewall that allows all outgoing network packets to pass, but blocks all incoming network packets by default.
+By default the firewall defined by a security group allows all outgoing network packets to pass, but blocks all incoming network packets.
 But you can open "ports" in the security group, hence allowing inbound network packets with a matching port number through to the application on the instance.

     If you get lots of blank looks, the following twisted metaphor might help: